alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Thus, to be secure, Bob should only get to run the circuit on exactly
 $$x,y$$.
 To do so, he needs to get the keys for $$y$$, and only the keys for $$y$$, without Alice learning which keys he wants.
-If only there was a way for Alice to obliviously transfer those keys.
+If only there was a way for Alice to obliviously transfer those keys...

 Alright, yes, that's why we need oblivious transfer.
 Using oblivious transfer to fill in the gap, we get the final protocol.